 PCM-20 | Ox-head

-The ox-head corner motif Delft tile (PCM-20) is the most iconic and widely used corner motif in Delft tile history.
-Its distinctive pattern, resembling the shape of an ox’s head with horns, gives this motif its name.
-First introduced in the 17th century, it quickly became the most popular corner motif of its time.
-In the 20th century, it was reintroduced on a large scale, and today, it remains the most opted-for corner motif in Delft tile design.
+The Ox-head is the most iconic and widely used corner motif in Delft tile history.
+First introduced in the 17th century, it quickly became the most popular motif of its time.
+Its bold, horned shape made it instantly recognizable and widely favored.
+In the 20th century, tilemakers reintroduced the motif on a large scale, and today, it remains the most chosen corner motif for both historic restorations and contemporary interiors.
+We also offer a larger version of this design here.

 How to order these tiles?